-To most of us, this is just routine pavement maintenance.
+To most of us, this is just routine pavement maintenance and preservation.
 But caring for roads takes many shapes and forms.
 It could mean improving the striping on the road, patching pot holes, crack sealing, or drainage improvement.
 All these activities are vital to maintaining our infrastructure, but it is the timing of these various operations that will reveal their real-world impact on pavement conditions and ultimately, on the cost-efficiency of the dollars invested.

 I was out driving roadways a couple of years ago when I came across this pavement that had been recently crack sealed.

 Typically when I display this picture I hear several chuckles from the crowd, while the motorcyclists among us cringe at the thought of having to drive on this.
 The “shock value” is high, but this practice is far more common than you might think.